jtomaszewski/typescript-starter/README.md

 1. `git clone @ailo/typescript-stater ailo-new-awesome-library && cd ailo-new-awesome-library`
 2. Create a `ailohq/ailo-new-awesome-library` repo on GH.
 (And add permissions to the `ailohq/core-team`)
+3. Add the repository to `#ailo-code-activity` Slack channel, so that the team can track commits pushed to remote by other people.
+The command is: `/github subscribe ailohq/ailo-typescript-starter`
 3. `git remote rm origin && git remote add git@github.com:ailohq/ailo-new-awesome-library.git`
 4. Search & replace everywhere in the repo `typescript-starter` to `new-awesome-library`.
 5. Remove existing `src/**` files and add your own ones.